This post originally appeared on VICE UK.

 VICE: What have you achieved in life that you are most proud of?

 Trevor: It is yet to happen.
 Truthfully l live for the next day.
-My wife Anne and l enjoy our cruises, that's what we do for our holidays.
+My wife, Anne, and l enjoy our cruises, that's what we do for our vacations.
 I want to see South America and the Falklands. l would love to find out what happened throughout their history by speaking to the people there.

 When was the first time you ever went abroad?

 In 2000, l went to China.
 That was quite something.
 Beijing to Juan, where the Terracotta Army is.
 It is awe inspiring.

 How did you find the experience of national service?